jbristowe/writing/fiddler-definitions.md

 ![](https://i.imgur.com/ii1HgSSl.png)

+It should be noted that each intermediary could route messages internally through a series of nodes.

 In the reverse, a proxy is defined as a "reverse proxy" or "gateway".
 In other words, an origin server for outbound messages; it translates requests and forwards them inbound.

 ## Telerik Fiddler as a Proxy